Adityapur: Education

-Among the educational facilities it had 19 primary schools, 17 middle schools, four secondary schools, two senior secondary schools, the nearest general degree college at Jamshedpur, 4 km away.
+Among the educational facilities it had 19 primary schools, 17 middle schools, four secondary schools, two senior secondary schools.
+The nearest general degree college is at Jamshedpur, 4 km away.
 It had an engineering college, a polytechnic, a non-formal education centre (Sarva Shiksha Abhiyan).

-National Institute of Technology Jamshedpur, an Institute of National Importance established at Adityapur in 1960, has the status of a Deemed University.
+The National Institute of Technology Jamshedpur, an Institute of National Importance established at Adityapur in 1960, has the status of a Deemed University.
 Srinath University is a private institution at Dindli, Adityapur with diverse educational programmes.
-Indo Danish Tool Room is one of the top polytechnic institutes in India that offers diploma in engineering courses.
+The Indo Danish Tool Room is one of the top polytechnic institutes in India that offers diploma in engineering courses.
 Government Polytechnic, established at Adityapur in 1980, offers diploma courses in engineering.
 DAV Public School, NIT Campus, Adityapur is an English-medium coeducational institution established in 1991.
 It is a higher secondary school affiliated with the CBSE.
 Central Public School Adityapur is an English-medium coeducational institution established in 2005.
 It has facilities for teaching from class I to class XII.
 The school has a playground and a library with 16,000 books and has 60 computers.
 Srinath Public School Adityapur is an English-medium coeducational institution established in 2014.
 It is a secondary school affiliated with the CBSE.

 Kasturba Gandhi Balika Vidyalaya is a Hindi-medium girls only institution established in 2007.
 It has facilities for teaching from class VI to class XII.
 The school has a playground, and a library with 30 books and has 6 computers for teaching and learning purposes.
 Gayatri Shiksha Neekatan is a Hindi-medium coeducational institution established in 1985.
 It has facilities for teaching from class I to class XII.
 The school has a playground, and a library with 250 books and has 14 computers for teaching and learning purposes.
 Adarsh Shiksha Niketan is a Hindi-medium coeducational institution established in 1992.
 It has facilities for teaching from class I to class XII.
 The school has a playground, and a library with 500 books and has 1 computer for teaching and learning purposes.
 S.N.
 High School is a Hindi-medium coeducational institution established in 1972.
 It has facilities for teaching from class I to class X. The school has a playground, and a library with 95 books and has 2 computers for teaching and learning purposes.
 Victoria Memorial High School is a Hindi-medium coeducational institution established in 1984.
 It has facilities for teaching from class I to class X. The school has a playground, and a library with 625 books and has 2 computers for teaching and learning purposes.
 Shri Ram NG High School is a Hindi-medium coeducational institution established in 2009.
 It has facilities for teaching from class I to class X. The school has a library with 200 books.

 Culture

-All India Radio, Jamshedpur has its radio station in Adityapur.
-Among social, cultural and recreational facilities, it had an old age home, a stadium, three cinema theatre, an auditorium/ community hall, a public library, a reading room.
+Jamshedpur has its radio station in Adityapur.
+Among social, cultural and recreational facilities, it had an old age home, a stadium, three cinema theatre, an auditorium/community hall, a public library, and a reading room.